openbmc/docs/rest-api.md

 d) The rest server on the BMC will respond over the websocket when a D-Bus event occurs, considering the client supplied filters.
 The rest servers notifies about InterfacesAdded and PropertiesChanged events.
-The reponse is a JSON dictionary as follows :
+The response is a JSON dictionary as follows :

    InterfacesAdded